libremfg/rhize-docs/content/how-to/audit.md

 ---

 The _Audit Log_ provides a tamper-proof and immutable audit trail of all events that occur in the Rhize system.

-Users with appropriate permissions can access the audit log either through the UI menu or the GraphQL API
+Users with appropriate permissions can access the audit log either through the UI menu or the GraphQL API.

 ## Prerequisites

 To use the audit log, ensure you have the following:

-- Access to your Rhize UI environment
+- If accessing to your Rhize UI environment, a user account with appropriate permissions
 - If accessing through GraphQL, you also need:
     - The ability to [Use the Rhize GraphQL API]({{< relref "gql" >}})
     - A token configured so that `audience` includes `audit`, and the scopes contain `audit:query`

 ## Audit through the UI